sogladev/-mod-reset-raid-cooldownsc/.github/README.md

 This projects hosts 2 implementations which use different methods and could, but is not recommended, be used together

-1. Eluna (lua): uses creature enter combat and reset hooks
+1. cpp: uses OnBeforeSetBossState hooks
-2. cpp: uses `OnBeforeSetBossState` hooks+
+2. Eluna (lua): uses creature enter combat and reset hooks

 https://github.com/user-attachments/assets/b401789c-4ca7-4ce1-8fa0-589444c489d4

 ## cpp

-cpp: uses `OnBeforeSetBossState` hooks
+cpp: uses OnBeforeSetBossState hooks

 This script only runs for instances.